Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

+\item We develop a particle filter (PF)-based tracking algorithm at the edge RF reader to estimate the BD position from different types of measurements.
+The algorithm combines discrete proximity reports, represented by the decoded LED-ID set, with continuous RSS measurements from the BC link.
+This fusion allows VLC proximity information to constrain the feasible tracking region, while the BC RSS observation refines the position estimate under measurement noise and indoor multipath effects.

-\item We present a proof of concept of the proposed system, demonstrating communications among LED luminaires, a BD, an RF source~(RFS), and a reader.
-The BD harvests energy and receives LED IDs over VLC links, and utilizes the backscatter link for proximity report to the reader.
-Through both simulations and measurements with multiple movement trajectories of the BD, we show that the proposed system achieves submeter-level tracking accuracy, highlighting practical energy-neutral and low-complexity operation for asset tracking applications. \end{itemize}
+\item We implement a proof-of-concept system that demonstrates the complete VLC-to-BC tracking chain among LED luminaires, a battery-free BD, an RFS, and an RF reader.
+Under the tested conditions, the prototype shows that the BD can harvest light energy, receive LED IDs, and backscatter proximity information without active RF syntisizers.
+Simulations and experiments over multiple trajectories yield submeter-level positioning accuracy, indicating the potential of the proposed system to implement low-complexity indoor asset-tracking applications. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:system_model} introduces the joint VLC-BC system model.
-Section~\ref{sec:problem_tracking} describe the tracking task, presents the details of the multi-cell VLC deployment, and describes the PF-based tracking algorithm design.
+Section~\ref{sec:problem_tracking} describes the tracking task, presents the details of the multi-cell VLC deployment, and describes the PF-based tracking algorithm design.
 Section~\ref{sec:implementations} illustrates the implementation of the proposed system with end-to-end communication modules.
 Then, Section~\ref{sec:sim_exp_results} presents and evaluates the simulation and experimental results.
 Finally, Section~\ref{sec:conclusion} draws conclusions.